merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 I disabled `groff-docs` just running: `bmake install PKG_OPTIONS.groff=-groff-docs CFLAGS+=-D__EXTENSIONS__`
 I guess I will try to build `py-pdf` without Pillow if another package would need it...

+### x11/fltk13

+pkgsrc has fltk 1.3.9 which I couldn't build using gcc.
+If I tried Sun Studio, there was an error about ELFCLASS.
+I found a solution.
+I downloaded fltk 1.3.5 and built it using gcc just by `./configure & gmake` with pkgsrc options, then put to the `work` subdirectory and made a package.
+Then, the packkage `fltk-1.3.9` actually has version `1.3.5`, but it seems to work...

+### net/tigervnc

+A couple of files have missing header files - I think, it's because Solaris has functions declared in other files than NetBSD.

+But the trickiest part was the font path.
+TigerVNC builds its own X.org, and its `./configure` has a parameter to set font paths.
+But in my case it didn't work.
+By default, it sets
+`COMPILEDDEFAULTFONTPATH = ${prefix}/share/fonts/X11/misc/,${prefix}/share/fonts/X11/TTF/,${prefix}/share/fonts/X11/OTF/,${prefix}/share/fonts/X11/Type1/,${prefix}/share/fonts/X11/100dpi/,${prefix}/share/fonts/X11/75dpi/`

+I guess it would work, but somehow `${prefix}` wasn't resolved to a variable (it may be because `/bin/sh` is used somewhere which is horribly broken on Solaris).
+I had to replace this line in all Makefiles and `.h` files where I found it, and put `COMPILEDDEFAULTFONTPATH = /usr/openwin/lib/X11/fonts/misc/,/usr/openwin/lib/X11/fonts/TrueType,/usr/openwin/lib/X11/fonts/Type1/,/usr/openwin/lib/X11/fonts/100dpi/,/usr/openwin/lib/X11/fonts/75dpi/` - to use Solaris fonts.

+Also, I needed to install `x11/xsetroot` and `wm/twm` (oh, I haven't tried to run CDE yet in VNC!).

+TigerVNC has one more trick.
+Because SPARC is big-endian, when I try to connect from x86-64 (a little-endian machine), it just shows me a white screen.
+And on the SPARC side, one of Xvnc threads gets crashed. `vncviewer` on Linux must be run with `-encoding hextile`.

 ---